jonathonmarsh/jonathonmarsh.github.io/pages/islands/Hebrides.md

 Pictures from North Uist are **<a href="{{ site.url }}{{ site.baseurl }}/islands/northuist">here. ›</a>**

-Day 6
+**Day 6 Sgarista, Harris to Tarbert, Harris 42km**

 Bit of a slog today, raining all day and poor visibility so not much in terms of views.
 The path over the hills between sgarasta and seilebost was particularly poorly marked, even by the low standards of this route.
-Couple of nice EU funded footbridges over rivers miles from any habitation, but no visible path to or from and marker posts so occasional as to be little help.
+Couple of nice EU funded footbridges over rivers miles from any habitation, but no visible path to or from the bridges and marker posts so occasional as to be little help.
 Just short of 26 miles done in a bit over five hours, not really a day for hanging about.

 Pictures from Harris are **<a href="{{ site.url }}{{ site.baseurl }}/islands/harris">here. ›</a>**

-Day 7
+**Day 7 Tarbert, Harris to Balallan, Lewis 33.2km**

 Pretty enjoyable day today.
 Light rain for the first couple of hours, and I had 3 layers on for the first time, but it was fine after that.
 Powerful rivers, waterfalls and lots of lochs in the morning, with a good rocky path and great views of the north Harris hills.

 Short section along the main road and then another good path into the Lewis hills, even an ascent of 100m of so giving panoramic views over lochs studded with islands.
 A section of turf path came to an abrupt halt where it had been washed away.
 Instead there was a fast flowing stream about thigh deep and too wide to jump over.
 Had to pick my way through the bog upstream to a narrow spot and leap over and then make my way back to the boggy path

-Day 8
+**Day 8 Balallan, Lewis to Stornoway, Lewis 32.4km**

 A good day of running today, 20 miles rather than the advertised 17, quite a lot of it on single track road, the rest of it on a decent raised turf path through the Lewis peat land.
 Interesting environment, lots of birds - saw ravens, grouse and a golden plover.
 Panoramic views over the hills and an unexpected short detour to a stone circle not mentioned in my guidebook